Nicholas House is a nonprofit agency that operates an emergency shelter as well as scattered apartment sites for homeless families of any composition.

-- Earning a Living Wage.
+- Earning a living wage;

-- Maintaining the Physical, Mental and Social Health of Parents and Children.
+- Maintaining the physical, mental and social health of parents and children;

-- Maintaining Safe and Stable Housing.
+- Maintaining safe and stable housing.

 Nicholas House understands that providing basic subsistence – food and shelter – is necessary but not sufficient to prevent most homeless families from becoming homeless again.
 That is why provide wrap-around housing services and follow families for up to two years after graduation from our programs to ensure that they remain self-sufficient and stably housed.